Drop-in Community Events

 Saturday Family Arts

 This spring, we are thrilled to offer creative fun for all ages through our Saturday Family Arts program.
-In collaboration with ten talented local teaching artists, Wheelhouse will host eight weeks of workshops designed to introduce participants to artistic media and modalities.
+In collaboration with ten talented local teaching artists, Wheelhouse will host seven weeks of workshops designed to introduce participants to artistic media and modalities.
 Each Saturday, four workshops will take place simultaneously, each planned for a specific age group.
 Through these workshops, exploring new avenues of creativity can be a whole family affair!

 This program is offered on a free/pay-what-you-wish basis.
 Age ranges listed are flexible.
 Pre-registration is helpful but not required.